GenericMappingTools/gmt/doc_modern/rst/source/movie.rst

 .. _-I:

 **-I**\ *includefile*
-    Insert the contents of *includefile* into the movie_init.sh script that is accessed by all the movie scripts.
+    Insert the contents of *includefile* into the movie_init.sh script that is accessed by all movie scripts.
-    This mechanism is used to add information (typically variables) that the *mainscript* and the two optional **-S** scripts rely on.
+    This mechanism is used to add information (typically constant variable assignments) that the *mainscript* (and the two optional **-S** scripts) relies on.

 .. _-Q:

 **-Q**
-    Dry-run; no movie is made but all the movie scripts we build are left in the *prefix* directory for further examination.
+    Dry-run; no movie is made, but all the movie scripts we build are left in the *prefix* directory for further examination.
     Any background and foreground scripts derived from **-S** will be run since they may produce data needed when building the movie scripts.
 If combined with **-C** then only the cover plot is generated.